grannycola/satellite_image_segmentation/README.md

 # satellite-image-segmentation
-This is sript for dataset on Kaggle https://www.kaggle.com/datasets/yaroslavnaychuk/satelliteimagesegmentation
+This is script for dataset on Kaggle https://www.kaggle.com/datasets/yaroslavnaychuk/satelliteimagesegmentation
 # About Dataset

 Source Images Description